PMheart/CoreDisplayFixup/README.md

 A [Lilu](https://github.com/vit9696/Lilu) plug-in which patches system essentials dynamically to enable 4K or greater resolutions output on certain graphics (See [here](https://github.com/Floris497/mac-pixel-clock-patch-V2/blob/master/README.md) for more details).

 #### Notes
+**[WhateverGreen](https://github.com/acidanthera/WhateverGreen) v1.2.0+ incorporates the same CoreDisplay patches.
+Avoid using CoreDisplayFixup with it.**

 This repository should be compiled with [Lilu](https://github.com/vit9696/Lilu) ***v1.2.0*** and greater, otherwise the compilation will be failed!

 Note: ***Debug version of Lilu.kext should be put in the same folder as CoreDisplayFixup!
 And they should also be used together!***